FAQs: What to expect for Commencement 2023

-We are looking forward to welcoming Bates families and friends to campus in May to celebrate the Class of 2022 graduates.
-Please note that we will continue to monitor COVID-19 and our plans, as outlined below, may need to change as the pandemic evolves.
-We will be updating the website as more details become available.
+We are looking forward to welcoming Bates families and friends to campus in May to celebrate the Class of 2023.
+We will update the website as more details are confirmed.

 What, where, when

-The 156th Commencement of Bates College will take place on Sunday, May 29, 2022, beginning at 10:00 a.m. and ending shortly after 12:00 p.m., on the Coram Library Terrace on the Historic Quad.
+The 157th Commencement of Bates College will take place on Sunday, May 28, 2023, beginning at 10 a.m. and ending shortly after noon on the Coram Library Terrace on the Historic Quad.

 Are tickets required?
 Is there a limit on how many guests graduating seniors may invite to the Commencement ceremony?

-At this time tickets are not required and there is no limit on the number of guests graduating seniors may invite to Commencement.
+Tickets are not required, and there is no limit on the number of guests graduating seniors may invite to Commencement.

 Where do families and guests sit?
 What time should they arrive?